Cherokee Chief Wilma Mankillerís courage won her a Medal of Freedom

 She grew up poor and lived on the family allotment lands of Mankiller Flats, located near Rocky Mountain, Oklahoma.
 Just as Europeans set foot in the “New World,” Mankiller’s land was lost to “eminent domain,” when the United States Army took it to expand its Camp Gruber.

 The Mankillers relocated to San Francisco in 1956.
-Eventually, they settled in Daly City, 2,000 miles away from Indian Territory and 3,000 miles away from the ancestral land of the Five Civilized Tribes.
+Eventually, they settled in Hunters Point, 2,000 miles away from Indian Territory and 3,000 miles away from the ancestral land of the Five Civilized Tribes.
 Mankiller remained in the Bay Area during her marriage to Hector Hugo da Bardi, an Ecuadorian college student.
 They had two daughters, but eventually divorced.
 At 20, she attended school at Skyline College and San Francisco State University, and got into activism.

 She was heavily involved with the San Francisco Indian Center, and she participated in the Occupation of Alcatraz during 1969-1971.
 There were beliefs that the Treaty of Fort Laramie (1868) allowed for unused or abandoned federal lands to be returned to the Native people.
 Despite the fact that Alcatraz had been closed for more than five years at the time of the Occupation, the federal government refused to return the land to Native people.
 In June 1971, the United States government forcibly ended the Occupation.